 Just for fun, take an inventory of all the leaf removal tools cluttering your garage.

-Fewer gizmos and more elbow grease help home owners remove leaves and keep up with lawn maintenance, says Brett Lemcke of R. M. Landscape Inc. in Rochester, NY.
+Bet you’ve got a half-dozen rakes of different sizes and materials, maybe a blower or two in various states of repair, and maybe even some kickstarter gadget you thought would make it easier.
+Fewer gizmos — but the right ones — and more elbow grease help homeowners remove leaves and keep up with lawn maintenance, says Brett Lemcke of R. M. Landscape Inc. in Rochester, NY.

 “The reality is, you can’t avoid hard work” when it comes to fall landscaping chores, says Lemcke.
 “There are some tools that will help us, but the best help is family and friends.
 The more hands, the better.
 Doing it yourself is daunting.”